marcusshannon/clusters/README.md

 # Clusters
-Clustering algorithm that clusters images based on their values returns a purity value
+Clustering algorithm that clusters images based on image data.